-In this tutorial, you'll learn how to use Voucherify building blocks to set up an automatic coupon distribution.
+In this tutorial, you will learn how to use Voucherify building blocks to set up an automatic coupon distribution.
 Imagine the following scenario – your marketing team wants to have the ability to define

 when, and by